French Buttercream Recipe

 What to use french buttercream on?

 The most popular cake frosted with French buttercream is the classic opera cake.
-I also love to use it for macarons because then you don’t have to waste any egg yolks or egg whites.
-I have vanilla, chocolate and it works for just about any flavor.
+I also love to use it for macarons because then you don’t have to waste as many egg yolks and/or egg whites.
+I have vanilla and chocolate and it works for just about any flavor.
 Another great option is when cakes or cupcakes call for just egg whites, use the leftover egg yolks to make french buttercream.
 I did that in my biscoff cake, my unicorn cupcakes and vanilla latte cupcakes.

-If you love this recipe please leave a 5 start review and if not, please let me know why!
+If you love this recipe please leave a 5 star rating or a review in the comments!

 As always, have a blessed day and happy baking!